 Price of Houses¶

-Objective: Build a Decision Tree regressor that can predict the median price of houses for various areas of Boston.
+Objective: Train a Decision Tree regressor to predict the median price of houses in various areas of Boston.

 A Decision Tree regressor is a type of supervised learning algorithm used for regression tasks, where the goal is to predict a continuous value or a numerical output.
 It is a variant of the Decision Tree algorithm, which is commonly used for classification tasks.